002A/ixora.io/creative_portfolio/processing-camera-3D.rst

 .. vimeo:: 144716554

-You'll need red-cyan 3D glasses to see that properly.
+You'll need red-cyan 3D glasses to see the rotating cube properly.

 Here is an example of a split depth illusion.
 The white occlusion plane tricks the brain into thinking that objects in front of the plane are closer than objects that are behind it.
+These are inspired by `split depth gifs <http://giphy.com/search/split-depth-gifs>`_.

 .. vimeo:: 145787362